CA Intermediate Subjects Jan 2026, List Paper-wise Breakdown

-The Institute of Chartered Accountants of India (ICAI) has announced the revised CA Intermediate subject for the Jan 2025 examinations.
-Aspiring chartered accountants can now access and download the updated syllabus PDF from the Board of Studies (BoS) portal on the official ICAI website or through this page, ensuring they stay informed and prepared for the upcoming exams.
+The Institute of Chartered Accountants of India (ICAI) has announced the revised CA Intermediate subject Jan 2026 examinations.
+Aspiring chartered accountants can now access and download the updated syllabus PDF from the Board of Studies (BoS) portal on the official ICAI website or through this article, ensuring they stay informed and prepared for the upcoming exams.

 The CA Intermediate syllabus includes six subjects, strategically divided into two categories: Group 1 and Group 2.
 To be very good in the intermediate exams, students are advised to accurately review an overall syllabus for each subject, identifying key topics that require attention.
 Additionally, the syllabus layout the marking scheme for each topic, enabling students to focus their efforts and optimize their exam preparation.